kotfu/marked-bonus-pack/README.md

 [The Emacs Initialization File](http://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html) for more information about emacs startup.

 Once installed, restart Emacs.
-Press `<Control>-C m` to preview the file associated with the current buffer in Marked 2.
+Press **Control-C m** to preview the file associated with the current buffer in Marked 2.

 ### Visual Studio Code